datobena/gdb-mcp/README.md

 - Output is captured from gdb stdout/stderr until the next `(gdb)` prompt.
 If you spawn a program that never returns to the prompt (e.g., it blocks on input), the call will time out.

+## Credits

+- This project was built for my CSE 598 class, which emphasized using AI/LLMs in our workflow.
+I leaned on AI to write the entire project—including this README.
+- Inspired by https://github.com/mrexodia/ida-pro-mcp, and their server logic was used as a starting point.